INFO

 Batch mode for mosaic images

 Batch mode is intended to be used with mosaic images.
 In mosaics there are several sets of images and typically the same basic processing options are used for all images.
-In Batch mode AutoIntegrate script automatically asks for files for the next mosaic panel.
+In Batch mode AutoIntegrate script automatically asks for files for each mosaic panel.
 You can freely choose the directories for images.
 Script creates a final processed image which has the same name as the directory where images were read.
 So if images are from directory P1 then the image name will be P1.
-At the end of the script all batch mode images are left open and all intermediate images are closed.
+At the end of the script only final batch mode images are left open and all intermediate images are closed.

 Batch mode keyword is saved on disk with .xisf format but not with TIFF format.
 If you want to process images later and use batch save then you should save files also in .xisf format.